-The Raven King is the third in a series of new operas written for children of elementary school.
+The Raven King is the third in a series of new operas written for children in elementary school.
 All the pictures and stories in this exhibit were created by children from elementary schools in the Wetaskiwin and Millet areas.

-The three artists in this exhibit all belong to a tradition known as documentary photography - a photography that was thought to shed light on the “truth” of human condition in general and of “social evils” in particular.
-Documentary photography and social reform were closely related; the idea being that if you exposed poverty, corruption and the like by photographing it, those problems would then be addressed.
+The three artists in this exhibit all belong to a tradition known as documentary photography – a photography that was thought to shed light on the “truth” of the human condition in general and of “social evils” in particular.
+Documentary photography and social reform were closely related; the idea being that if you exposed poverty, corruption, and the like by photographing it, those problems would then be addressed.

 Artists: Sima Khorrami, Orest Semchishen, and George Webber.

 Art Out There: Artists and Youth in the Community